yashasp25/Dbms-project/README.md

 Add comments and docstrings to explain complex logic and improve code readability.
 Create a README file with instructions on how to set up and run the application.

-Testing:
-Write unit tests and integration tests to ensure the correctness of critical application functionalities.
-Use testing frameworks like pytest for automated testing.